celiakwan/quorum-raft-diamond/README.md

     In this project, node one and node two are the parties privy to the `Diamond` contract.
     &nbsp;

-    Note: If you receive errors when migrating or testing the contract, try to unlock the accounts.
+    Note: If you receive `Error: authentication needed: password or unlock` when migrating or testing the contract, try to unlock the accounts.

 ### Testing
 Run test cases using development or node one network.